Sandeepinsa32/helpdesk/help.md

 3. remove pre-defined values
 4. airlineLocator value is not showing and validation on ccused
 5. testing 48 hours disable functionality

+6. add new card -> add more card css when[cc used checked]
+7. updaer record -> add more card && show card css when[cc used checked]
+8. validation on phone number && also on card field ---(on both add new record && update record )
+9. adding state in card field while showing err to check wheter submit is clikced or not yet
+10. validation on same phone & email checked with alternative one
+11. val. on card details if same
+12. val. cc used
+13. change style to inline css in email template
+14. val. err message on type cast